-Originally constructed in the 11th century, Do Temple in Dinh Bang Village is dedicated to the deities of the eight male kings of the Ly Dynasty.
+Originally constructed in the 11th century, Do Temple (Den Do) in Dinh Bang Village is dedicated to the deities of the eight male kings of the Ly Dynasty.
 Known for its beautiful architecture, the temple was destroyed in 1952 by the French, and reconstructed in 1989 according to the original layout.

 In front of the temple is a half-moon shaped lake, with a floating two-story pavilion used to host water puppet shows and Quan Ho folk performances.
 Enter the inner courtyard through the Five Dragon Gate, taking note of the Bat Trang tiles on the ground.
 The main hall is used to worship the eight Ly kings, while two side halls are dedicated to high-ranking civil officers and generals from the Ly Dynasty.
 The final, female ruler of the dynasty is worshipped at Rong (Dragon) Temple, about 1.2 miles (2 kilometers) west of Do Temple.